machadodj/machadodj.github.io/_members/Reyhaneh_Nouri.md

 Before joining the Phyloinformatics Lab, I was a research assistant at Drs.
 Cynthia Gibas and Jessica Schlueter’s COVID-19 wastewater surveillance project.
 Now, I am interested in studying machine learning applications in One Health.

 ## What am I working on?

-Wood is a versatile material with a wide range of applications, including construction, furniture, and shipbuilding.
-However, working with wood can be challenging, requiring cutting, shaping, and transporting relatively rigid materials.
-Imagine if wood could be made as flexible as gelatin and as tough as iron and if we could change this at will and reversibly.
-This would make it much easier to work with, as it could be easily cut, folded, and molded into desired shapes.
-While this is not currently possible with wood, it may be feasible with collagen.

 Collagen is a structural protein found in animals' extracellular matrix.
 It is a significant component of skin, bones, and connective tissues.
 Collagen has many applications, including medical devices, cosmetics, and food additives.